ghi-electronics/duelang-website/software/coding-options/javascript.md

 ## Blinky!

-Our first program will blink the on-board LED 20 times, where it comes on for 200ms and then it is off for 800ms.
+Our first program will blink the on-board on for 200ms then it shuts off for 800ms, and does this 20 times.

 ```js
 import {SerialUSB} from './serialusb.js';